-Beyond ensuring that legal requirements are met with eDiscovery and your information is secure, organizations can end up making uninformed decisions that could have been bettered with insights gathered from their data.
+With mass amounts of content stored across repositories, a lot of valuable information can get lost and organizations end up making uninformed decisions.
+If accessed, that data could be used for improving operations and high cost savings.
 For example, Tesco, one of the largest grocery chains in Europe, used their data analytics to inform how they could optimize lighting and cooling temperatures.
-With these insights, they saved 20 million euros' worth in cooling costs.
+With these insights, they have saved 20 million euros' worth in cooling costs every year.
 Who knows how much money other organizations could save if they made decisions informed with insights from their data?

 What is the common theme and conclusion we can arrive to from this information?

-To avoid these information chaos-induced risks of data security breaches, time mismanagement, and uninformed decision-making, it is important to be able to properly extract information and draw insights from your content.
-A way to make this possible and future-proof this content is by taking advantage of a solution that allows you to archive, protect, discover, and manage content from multiple sources.
+Information chaos-induced risks include data security breaches, time mismanagement, uninformed decision-making, and more.
+One way to battle the chaos and avoid these risks is by taking advantage of a solution that allows you to backup, protect, discover, and manage content from multiple sources from one place.